 It can be very difficult to try to support someone who is using drugs or alcohol, and sometimes this means you can put their needs before yours.
 It is important to remember that you still have needs and still have a life.
 Make sure you take care of yourself and still spend time doing things that make you happy as well, and still see other friends.

-If you are feeling more isolated, try coming to our SMART Recovery Group for Concerned Others, Friends and Family, which runs every wednesday 6pm - 7:30pm.
-You can also email email@example.com or call 0345 3 30 30 30 for more support.
+If you are feeling more isolated, more information about friends and family groups can be found here.
+You can also email [email protected] or call 0345 3 30 30 30 for more support.